 On the back of the bar, there's an opening for the inputs and the power cable.
 There are also holes for wall-mounting.
 The bar comes with mounting brackets and screws, which is convenient.

 On the back of the sub, there's a pairing button and a power cable jack.
-Like the Klipsch Bar 48, the sub's port is located underneath, which is unique.
+Like the Klipsch Bar 48, the sub's port is located underneath.

 The Klipsch Cinema 600 has an impressive stereo frequency response.
 Its sound profile is balanced with an extended low-bass, making it suitable for listening to lots of different types of audio content.
 The overemphasis in the mid-treble may make sibilants like S and T sounds seem piercing or bright.